kumu/docs/faq/what-are-loops.md

 ## Creating a loop

-To create a loop, you can click the green <i class="fa fa-plus"></i> button at the bottom of your map and select "Add loop".
+To create a loop, you can click the green  button at the bottom of your map and select "Add loop".
 Then, click on the connections you want to include in the loop, then add a descriptive loop label below and press `enter` on your keyboard.

 If you want to edit a loop, click on the loop's label to open its [profile](/guides/profiles.md) in the left side panel.
-In the bottom right corner of the profile, click the pencil icon <i class="fa fa-pencil"></i> to select and de-select connections that are a part of the loop.
+In the bottom right corner of the profile, click the pencil icon  to select and de-select connections that are a part of the loop.

 Click & drag the loop label to move it, or hold down `Option` on your keyboard (`Alt` on Windows) and click & drag to move the entire loop, including all its elements and connections, while maintaining their structure.